nicolas2192/Diamonds_GUI_Appraisal/README.md

 ```

 ## :interrobang: Custom models
-Check the Pipeline.ipynb notebook or the model.py script to get a general idea.
+Take a look at the Pipeline.ipynb notebook or the model.py script to get a general idea.
 These two files have all necessary steps to create, test, enhance and save your new modules.

 ## :love_letter: Contact info
 Doubts?
 Advice?
 Drop me a line! :smirk: